speeeddealer/Newsplane-App/README.md

 # Newsplane-App

+The project of this site was made using Figma: https://www.figma.com/file/yxX0EXHKP6G4rY451IcBr7/Articles-Site-Project?node-id=0%3A1 <br>

 You can find an easy to access page of this project under this link: https://newsplane.herokuapp.com/. <br>
-The project of this site was made using Figma: https://www.figma.com/file/yxX0EXHKP6G4rY451IcBr7/Articles-Site-Project?node-id=0%3A1

 You can play around with it and to do so you can log in with this user: